-Documentation for support that occurs inside the BSS room, i.e., social skills and cool down/removal from gen ed, must be documented as it occurs.
-If a student enters the BSS room, the time will be documented on the documentation log located within the BSS classroom.
-If the student is removed from their current placement into the BSS room, the time must be documented on the BSS Student Support Log and communicated to the parent on a weekly basis.
+Documentation for support that occurs inside the BSS room, i.e., social skills and Pull-Out services, must be documented as it occurs.
+If a student enters the BSS room, the time will be documented in the room log sheet.
+The students' program time should be sent home to parents/guardians on Monday for the previous week.